wp-plugins/groupon-master/readme.txt

 **LITE Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title
-* Display or hide Groupon Ads
+* Groupon Buttons Widget
-* Insert desired groupon ad (allows api ads styling)
+* Groupon Deals Widget (Display or hide Groupon Ads, Allows api ads styling)

 **ADVANCED Version Contains:**

+* Display, Hide or Change any Widget Title
+* Groupon Buttons Widget
+* Groupon Deals Widget (Display or hide Groupon Ads, Allows api ads styling)
-* Contains the extra Shortcode Framework v2.
-Publish plugin inside pages and posts to double your income.
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post.
+Publish plugin inside pages and posts to double your income
 * No need for extra shortcode plugins that will just make your website slow.
 Fast page load times and Google SEO ready.
 * [Advanced Version Link](http://wordpress.techgasp.com/groupon-master/)